jcarpenter/joshcarpenter.ca/src/posts/dematerialization.md

 -   Trends don't matter; Thresholds do.

-    -   "When you're dealing with systems that have thresholds ... actually these systems don't care about trends; they care about aggregate impacts." - Victor Galaz. ==Temple, James.
-[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/).
-MIT Technology Review.
-20 Jun 2019.
-Retrieved 15 Nov 2019.==
+    -   "When you're dealing with systems that have thresholds ... actually these systems don't care about trends; they care about aggregate impacts." - Victor Galaz. ==[Temple, James]{.ref-author title=Authors}.
+[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/){.ref-title title=Title}.
+[MIT Technology Review]{.ref-container title=Website}.
+[20 Jun 2019]{.ref-issued title=Issued}.
+[Retrieved 15 Nov 2019]{.ref-accessed title=Accessed}.==

 -   Decreases in consumption may just mask shifts.
 In a tightly linked global economy, it's difficult to untangle overall resource use.

     -   E.g. Less farm land in US, because it's moved overseas.
     -   E.g. Less metals use, because products are being made in China.
-    -   "Is it really all decoupling, or is some of it displacement into other parts of the word?" ==Temple, James.
-[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/).
-MIT Technology Review.
-20 Jun 2019.
-Retrieved 15 Nov 2019.==
+    -   "Is it really all decoupling, or is some of it displacement into other parts of the word?" ==[Temple, James]{.ref-author title=Authors}.
+[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/){.ref-title title=Title}.
+[MIT Technology Review]{.ref-container title=Website}.
+[20 Jun 2019]{.ref-issued title=Issued}.
+[Retrieved 15 Nov 2019]{.ref-accessed title=Accessed}.==

--   Declining trends in resource usage could be hangover from the Great Recession. ==Temple, James.
-[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/).
-MIT Technology Review.
-20 Jun 2019.
-Retrieved 15 Nov 2019.==
+-   Declining trends in resource usage could be hangover from the Great Recession. ==[Temple, James]{.ref-author title=Authors}.
+[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/){.ref-title title=Title}.
+[MIT Technology Review]{.ref-container title=Website}.
+[20 Jun 2019]{.ref-issued title=Issued}.
+[Retrieved 15 Nov 2019]{.ref-accessed title=Accessed}.==

--   Small gains in developing nations could be offset by growing appetites of emerging economies. ==Temple, James.
-[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/).
-MIT Technology Review.
-20 Jun 2019.
-Retrieved 15 Nov 2019.==
+-   Small gains in developing nations could be offset by growing appetites of emerging economies. ==[Temple, James]{.ref-author title=Authors}.
+[The Planet Has a Fever, and the Cure Is More Capitalism, a Prominent Researcher Argues](https://www.technologyreview.com/s/613845/the-planet-has-a-fever-and-the-cure-is-more-capitalism-a-prominent-economist-argues/){.ref-title title=Title}.
+[MIT Technology Review]{.ref-container title=Website}.
+[20 Jun 2019]{.ref-issued title=Issued}.
+[Retrieved 15 Nov 2019]{.ref-accessed title=Accessed}.==

 ## Appealing hypothesis to the tech industry!